pantheon-systems/documentation/source/content/code-of-conduct.md

 - The use of sexualized language or imagery and unwelcome sexual attention or advances
 - Discriminatory or derogatory jokes and language relating to gender identity and expression, sexuality, disability, physical appearance, socioeconomic status, educational background and level of experience, ethnicity, nationality, age, lifestyle choices, and religious affiliation
 - Personal solicitations and/or spam
-- Publishing others’ private information, such as a physical or electronic address, without explicit permission
+- Publishing others’ private information, such as a legal name, or physical or electronic address, without explicit permission
 - Other conduct which could reasonably be considered inappropriate in a professional setting
 - Advocating for or encouraging any of the above behaviors